flube2/VR-Funhouse-Christmas-Edition/Sources.md

+#SOURCES.md

+Everything not listed was created by Frank Lubek, unless I forgot to include credits, in which case, let me know!
+I'm only human.

-“VR Funhouse: Christmas Edition uses Unreal® Engine.
+Legal: “VR Funhouse: Christmas Edition uses Unreal® Engine.
 Unreal® is a trademark or registered trademark of Epic Games, Inc. in the United States of America and elsewhere.
 Unreal® Engine, Copyright 1998 – 2020, Epic Games, Inc. All rights reserved.”